On the mathematical structure of quantum models of computation based on Hamiltonian minimisation: Low-energy subspace embedding

-\begin{theorem}[see~\cite{B08}] Any Boolean switching function $f(x_1, x_2, \dots, x_n)$ expressed over the basis $\{\vee, \wedge, \neg\}$ embeds into the low-energy spectrum of a Hermitian operator formed by the linear extension of $\{P_0, P_1, \eye\}$ by means of the following maps \eqref{eqn:m1} and \eqref{eqn:m2}.
+\begin{theorem}[Boolean function embedding, Biamonte (2008)~\cite{B08}] Any Boolean switching function $f(x_1, x_2, \dots, x_n)$ expressed over the basis $\{\vee, \wedge, \neg\}$ embeds into the spectrum of a Hermitian operator formed by the linear extension of $\{P_0, P_1, \eye\}$ by means of the following maps \eqref{eqn:m1} and \eqref{eqn:m2}.

 For every (positive polarity, a.k.a.~non-negated) Boolean variable $x_j$ we apply

 For negated variable $\neg x_j$ we apply